 According to the authors of the study, “Adolescents tend to make poor decisions and risky choices more often than both children (who are not yet fully sensitive to rewards) and adults (who are sensitive to rewards, but have the ability to exert control over reward-driven urges).”

-Is Teen Risky Behavior Contagious?
+Is Risky Behavior in Teens Contagious?